For weekly self-care tips and inspiration, don’t miss the e-newsletter signup at the bottom of this page!

-Get your own Splat bracelet hand-crafted by Christina Irene.
-Various sizes available, and styles include chakra beads, Christian, fibromyalgia awareness, and more!
-Change the pendants to indicate your daily Splat vehicle.
-Use the diffuser lava beads for your favorite essential oils.
-Each bracelet comes with 7 pendants and a mini booklet to help you use this innovative tool to its fullest.
-Fashionably spread awareness and get on track with positive self-care routines!
+Get your own Splat bracelet.
+Styles include chakra beads, Christian, fibromyalgia awareness, and more!
+Change the pendants to indicate your daily Splatus.
+Use the diffuser lava beads for your essential oils.
+Each bracelet comes with 7 pendants and a mini booklet to help you use this tool to its fullest.

 Download free tools.

-Finally, there’s a way to be able to establish — and keep — an actual routine even when you have no idea how you’re going to feel from one day to the next.
-Use this game-changing tool to reclaim your life and get back on track with your goals.
+Finally, there’s a way to be able to establish—and keep—an actual routine even when you have no idea how you’re going to feel from one day to the next.
+Use this tool to reclaim your life and get back on track with your goals.
 From here on out, there are no more excuses.
-Also, at last, there’s no more feeling guilty about what you can’t control.
+Also, there’s no more feeling guilty about what you can’t control.

 Up for some arts and crafts?
 Here’s a tool you can make yourself.
 It’s easy!
-The Splat Cube is a 1½-inch desktop (or wherever) “signal” that you can display to let others know, and to remind yourself, how you’re feeling each day by showing the day’s Splat vehicle.
-This is a great way to support your Impact Chart.
+The Splat Cube is a 1½-inch desktop (or wherever) “signal” that you can display to let others know, and to remind yourself, how you’re feeling each day by showing the day’s Splatus.
+This is a great way to support your Impact Map.
 Instructions are on the print-out, or watch the video:

-Use these images in your social media and messaging apps to show what vehicle weight you’re at each day.
+Use these images in your social media and messaging apps to show what Splatus you’re at each day.
 (They download best if you open the image first.)

 Glean some self-care tips and inspiration.